As costs spike in Japan, even businesses tailored to deflation lift prices

 The economic impact of Russia's invasion of Ukraine has only added urgency to the move away from business models tailored to deflation, with grain prices on the rise and oil prices hitting record highs, while sanctions against Russia complicate supply lines.
 Russia calls its action in Ukraine a "special operation".

-Though modest by global standards, Japan's core consumer inflation - which excludes volatile fresh food prices - is widely expected https://tmsnrt.rs/35ZneCt to speed up https://tmsnrt.rs/3tZqVzV from April toward the 2per cent target the Bank of Japan set in 2013 and reached only during the fiscal year ended March 2015.
+Though modest by global standards, Japan's core consumer inflation - which excludes volatile fresh food prices - is widely expected from April toward the 2 per cent target the Bank of Japan set in 2013 and reached only during the fiscal year ended March 2015.

 Still, with increasingly frequent price hikes for a range of daily necessities and little sign of wage hikes, households may not have the capacity to splurge on higher-priced items.